Python-PyQt/PyQt6-Docs/descriptions/QtRemoteObjects/QtRemoteObjects-InitialAction-FetchRootSize-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0
-    :digest: c65a03a5491ba1a026010e72a10d9c87
+    :digest: ce1811baa56066bda7f8ab8f110bb364

-Only the size of the model is requested before the initialized signal is emitted, no data will be prefetched before that.
+Only the size of the model is requested before the :sip:ref:`~PyQt6.QtRemoteObjects.QRemoteObjectReplica.initialized` signal is emitted, no data will be prefetched before that.